Share this publication

 How to get around in Anguilla?

 Anguilla is only 16 miles long and 3 miles wide, so it is actually pretty easy to get around.
-There is only the one main road which runs the entire length of the island and takes approximately 30 minutes to drive from one end to the other.
+There is only one main road which runs the entire length of the island and takes approximately 30 minutes to drive from one end to the other.
 There are numerous smaller roads that lead off the main road to provide easier access to different beaches, villages, coves and attractions.

 There is no public transport in Anguilla because of its small size there simply isn’t a need.
 Getting around Anguilla by car is the most popular method of transport and cars can easily be rented.
-You can also get a taxis, bike or even just walk around the island.
+You can also get a taxi, bike or even just walk around the island.
 As Anguilla is governed by British law be aware that you must drive on the left!
 The speed limit on the island is 30mph making driving a pretty relaxing experience, and there is no need to rush.

 Renting a car will give you the freedom to explore the island at your own pace and discover different beaches along the way.
 If you rent a car in Anguilla you will need to have a valid driving licence as well as purchase a temporary Anguilla licence.
 This licence costs $20 USD and is available for purchase through most car rental companies.
 Get a quote for a rental car here.
 Or you can always rent a bike or Scooter, to rent a bike or a scooter get a quote here.